Get answers for your health queries from top Doctors for FREE!

 • Cholangitis: When bile backs up into the liver, it can cause infection and inflammation of the bile ducts, known as cholangitis.
 This can lead to fever, abdominal pain, and sepsis.

-• Pancreatitis: Bile in the pancreas can cause inflammation and damage to the pancreas.
-This is called pancreatitis and can lead to severe abdominal pain and damage to the pancreas.
+• Pancreatitis: Bile in the pancreas can cause inflammation and damage to the pancreas, which can lead to severe abdominal pain and damage.

-• Gallstones and abscesses: If the obstruction is not treated and persists, it can develop gallstones and abscesses, which can be very severe.
+• Gallstones and abscesses: If the obstruction is not treated and persists, gallstones and abscesses can develop, which can be very severe.

 It is important to note that bile duct obstruction after cholecystectomy is relatively rare, occurring in around 1% of patients.
 Other conditions like cancer, inflammation, or congenital disorders can also lead to bile duct obstruction independent of gallbladder removal.